ceteri/exelixi/README.md

 a long-running process that maintains state for the system parameters and models parameters, obtains resources for the executors, coordinates executors through successive generations, and reports results; also handles all of the user interaction

 _Executor_:
-a service running on a slave node in the cluster
+a service running on a slave node in the cluster, responsible for computing a subset of the Population

-foo bar

 ## Implementation